mu-box/microbox-docker-mysql/README.md

 ```

 ## Help & Support
-This is a MySQL Docker image provided by [Nanobox](http://nanobox.io).
-If you need help with this image, you can reach out to us in the [#nanobox IRC channel](http://webchat.freenode.net/?channels=nanobox).
-If you are running into an issue with the image, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-docker-mysql/issues/new).
+This is a MySQL Docker image provided by [Microbox](http://microbox.cloud).
+If you need help with this image, you can reach out to us in the [Microbox Discord](https://discord.gg/MCDdHfy).
+If you are running into an issue with the image, feel free to [create a new issue on this project](https://github.com/mu-box/microbox-docker-mysql/issues/new).

 ## License
-Mozilla Public License, version 2.0
+This project is released under [The MIT License](http://opensource.org/licenses/MIT).